sampsyo/cs6120/content/blog/2019-09-25-manually-managed-memory.md

  - Trying to free a pointer into the middle of an allocation region
  - Accessing memory "out of bounds" of a given access
  - Writing the wrong type of data into a pointer (e.g. store `int` into a `ptr<bool>`)
- - Reading data into the wrong type of destination variable
+   - N.B. that "reading" data of the wrong type is still allowed, which actually mirrors the current interpreter implementation for other operations

 ##TODO empricial evaluation part